krstanovicm/todo-app/README.md

-# React Todo App for tecnical interview
+# React Todo App for the technical interview

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).